 Although Amazon pledged to start providing 30-day suspension notices in 2019, that change is reserved for third-party sellers headed for permanent removal — not necessarily sellers that have been temporarily suspended for infractions that can be easily fixed.

 The reality is that if you sell on Amazon, your company has accepted the terms of the marketplace’s services agreement.
 It’s a requirement for all third-party merchants and could potentially be revised at any time.
 Notice or not, the important thing is to be aware of the pitfalls and ensure you’re doing everything possible to help prevent suspensions.

-We believe the best defense is a good offense.
+We believe the best defence is a good offence.
 Take the time to review your performance, identify potential areas of risk and correct listing inaccuracies — before you get suspended.